I hold sensitive personal data about my counselling clients, so data protection is of the utmost importance.

-Data is kept for 12 months after the client’s last counselling session (in case the client returns) unless there is a possibility of information being required via a court order, in which case data will be kept for three years.
+Data is kept for 12 months after the client’s last therapy session (in case the client returns) unless there is a possibility of information being required via a court order, in which case data will be kept for three years.
 At the end of this period I delete data held electronically and shred paper notes.
 I also run an annual check to ensure that no data has been held beyond its retention period.

 Data will not be shared unless requested through a valid legal process.
-In this situation the bare minimum of information necessary to meet the legal requirements would be supplied.
+In this situation, the bare minimum of information necessary to meet the legal requirements would be supplied.

 Clients are told the purpose of the collection of the data when they provide it and how long it is kept for.
 They are told that they can have access to the data at any time.

 Written notes and hard copies of contracts are kept in a locked desk.
 My note-taking device, email account, computer and phone are password protected.
 I always lock my computer screen when I am away from it and my phone is set to auto-lock after two minutes of inactivity.
 I carry the relevant client’s therapy notes to and from in-person therapy sessions and never leave them unattended.